Bases of topologies. Countability axioms. #

 - unit_add_circle.second_countable_topology

-A countable topological basis of α
+A countable topological basis of α.

 Equations